Why do I exercise?

 Exercise is hard work, you can’t just run, lift weights, play a sport… it takes time, effort, determination, a ‘can do’ attitude because you are not going to succeed all the time, believe me I’ve failed a lot.
 But I’ve always got up, dusted myself off and tried again…. something which has helped me to face a multitude of situations I’ve encountered in years gone by.

 When my mum passed away very suddenly a couple of years ago my saving grace was being able to lace up my running shoes, pop on my headphones and run.
 I would take off over the fields into our beautiful countryside, I’d often feel like I was running through the pain, this is how I coped – the rhythm of my breathing with every foot strike helping to settle the panic rising inside me.
 Being able to calm myself in this way made the pain a little more bearable.
 Running also took me away from everything.
-I often say I can loose myself in my own thoughts whilst out running, put things into perspective and gain a clearer outlook on whatever is troubling me.
+I often say I can lose myself in my own thoughts whilst out running, put things into perspective and gain a clearer outlook on whatever is troubling me.

 Sport and exercise helps to build your resilience not just in physical activity but through all aspects of life.
 I certainly don’t think I would be where I am now without it.